OWASP/www-project-samm/tab_contributing.md

 Involvement in the development of SAMM is actively encouraged!

-You do not have to be a security expert in order to contribute.
+You do not have to be a security expert in order to help out.

-Some of the ways you can help:
+We have written some guidelines on our OWASPP SAMM website on [how you can contribute to SAMM](https://owaspsamm.org/contributing/).

 ## Feedback